dinhthong/m3_knan_tool/README.md

 - Lock device feature -> After a device is locked, it must be unlock (by priviledged user) to modify.

 ## Todos features
-- Import data feature from files (Access, Excel...), if the data format is persistent and it complies with the database schema.
+- Import data feature from files (Access, Excel...), if the data format is persistent and it complies with the database schema. -> Import Wizard -> Manually link the table schema between to be imported and the current table:
+When importing -> Interation check for each row: If a row data is legal (data format, not all blank) -> accept inserting new. if duplication -> error => Finally: import log.
 - Allow update the location of an item anytime.
 - Add project history
+- Add log to .txt when insert, update row
 ### DataGrid feature
 - Disable editing first column (ID).
 The data of this column is automatically updated when user inserts a new row.
 - If the value of previous changed cells is zero -> No need for specify the change reason, the update is valid.